-mobile devices with the latest OneUI update allow for Flexible UX, a lighter, more compact user experience for Bixby that is more consistent with the general Samsung OneUI design.
+mobile devices use Flexible UX, a lighter, more compact user experience for Bixby consistent with the general Samsung OneUI design.
 For example, cell cards in a list are collapsed into a single focus block separated by a line instead of using spaced out cards, while highlights are still separated from the main list.
 The following table shows an example of an input view with a regular Bixby View and with Flexible UX.

 |Regular Bixby View||With Flexible UX|

-This document outlines some design considerations and additional recommendations for creating Bixby Views with Flexible UX.
+This document outlines some design considerations and additional recommendations for creating Bixby Views with Flexible UX, the standard on Bixby-enabled mobile devices.

 For more information on how the Bixby Views components will display, you can reference the interactive demo on each of their reference pages.
-Additionally, you can test your capsule in the Device Simulator or try on-device testing with devices that have the appropriate client update.
+Additionally, you can test your capsule in the Device Simulator or try on-device testing.

 One of the advantages of Flexible UX is that it enables users to quickly switch between Bixby and other tasks on their device, meaning Bixby doesn't fully block the user's main screen.
 This is especially useful if users are between tasks.
-However, this UI change means you might need to tweak your existing design to better fit the Flexible UX interface.
+However, this UI change means you might need to tweak older existing designs to better fit the Flexible UX interface.

 For example, Flexible UX has a more compact design than the original Bixby Views, no longer taking up the entire screen: